A Jedi's Fight - A Star Wars Fan Fiction Story

 Liane started to laugh.

-"I hoped that Ben and Severini would appear again, like they did, after I read those papers.
-It would do my brother good, if he could talk to them face to face, even if they are Force apparitions.
+"I hoped that Ben and Severini would appear again, like they did, after I read his files.
+It would do my brother good, if he could talk to them face to face, even if they are Force ghosts.
 He might even recognize them.
 I have no real memory of them," She said and for a moment she looked at the distant line of mesas at the horizon.
 They stood close together and Yarmod felt a sudden loneliness around her.
 A loneliness mixed with whirls of envy.
 Compassionately he laid his hand on her arm.

-"Are you aware, you are slightly envying your brother, Shaayla-Car," He said softly, adressing her with her new birth name.
+"Are you aware, you are slightly envying your brother, Shaayla-Car," He said softly, addressing her with her new birth name.
 Liane nodded.

 "Has Darth Vader killed your mother?"
 Yarmod asked devastated.